 For people planning to work while in the USA a work visa is required and you should contact the nearest Embassy or Consulate of the United States of America to confirm entry requirements.
 If you gain employment while on a visitor visa this will breach the conditions of the visa and there is a high risk of arrest and detention.

 The entry requirements have changed for certain international travellers required to make transit stops in the USA, and who do not qualify to enter the USA under the VWP.
 In some circumstances a transit visa may be required.
 Well in advance of travel, contact the nearest Embassy or Consulate of the United States of America to enquire about the specific circumstances that apply.

 All travellers entering the USA under the Visa waiver programme must have a machine-readable passport.

 New Zealand citizens travelling to, or through, the USA who do not hold a machine-readable passport must either:

 - Obtain a machine-readable passport or,

 - Obtain a US entry visa.
 In this situation, keep your current non machine-readable passport and apply for a US entry visa, this may require that you attend an interview with at the US Consulate General in Auckland.
 Further information on how to apply for a US entry visa is provided on the US Embassy in New Zealand website.

 ESTA - Electronic System for Travel Authorisation

 Nationals of all Visa Waiver Programme (VWP) countries require ESTA authorisation prior to travelling to the United States under VWP.
 Travellers from VWP counties, including New Zealand, are required to pay an operational and travel promotion fee when applying for ESTA.
 The total cost for a new or renewed ESTA will be US$14.

-For more information and link to the ESTA application see the US Embassy in New Zealand website.
+For more information and link to the ESTA application see the US Visa Information Service in New Zealand website.